-NDE research at Iowa State University dates back to 1980, when the U.S. Air Force funded a program to develop more quantitative NDE measurement methods for aircraft inspection.
-ISU was selected because of its strong engineering program and the presence on campus of a national laboratory, the U.S. Department of Energy’s Ames Laboratory.
-CNDE was formed in 1984 as a National Science Foundation Industry/University Cooperative Research Center.
-ISU teams with industrial and government sponsors who help guide the research and share the results.
-CNDE has a long history of working with industry to provide cost-effective tools and solutions which address relevant problems for a variety of industrial sectors which include: Aerospace (commercial and military aviation) and Defense Systems (ground vehicles and personnel protection); Energy (nuclear, wind, fossil); Infrastructure and Transportation (bridges, roadways, dams, levees); and Petro-Chemical (offshore, processing, fuel transport piping).
-Industrial partnerships with nearly 100 companies have included the NSF Industry/University Cooperative Research program, single-company proprietary projects, multi-company collaborations, and CNDE-led consortia.
-CNDE has been successful in attracting funding for many new major research programs that extend the capabilities it offers to sponsors.
-These programs include:
+Nondestructive Evaluation (NDE) research at Iowa State University dates back to the early 1980s, when the U.S. Air Force funded a program to develop more quantitative NDE measurement methods for aircraft inspection.
+ISU was selected because of its strong engineering program and the presence on campus of a national laboratory, the U.S. Department of Energy’s Ames National Laboratory.
+The Center for Nondestructive Evaluation (CNDE) was formed in 1985 as a National Science Foundation (NSF) Industry/University Cooperative Research Center (I/UCRC).
+CNDE teams with industrial and government sponsors who help guide the research at CNDE and share the results.
+CNDE has a long history of working with industry to provide cost-effective tools and solutions, which address relevant problems for a variety of industrial sectors and applications.